quityQ/bachelor/diary.md

 - Analyze pairwise correlations, and find features with high correlations, those are the features that can be ignored during anlysis
 - Create distressed dummy observations using SMOTE (?) or other methods
 - check the outliers more carefully, and try to understand why they're outliers

+Using SMOTE was fairly easy, but I didn't check the results manually, I just saw that the balance in my dataset was 1:1 now.
+Maybe there are settings to create less dummy variables, because having half the dataset be a dummy variable seem excessive.
+This alone however didn't fix the issues I was facing last week.
+To deal with the multicollinearity/PerfectSeparationWarning I used VIF to analyze the collinearity of features.
+The issue is that about 90% of the features show a high VIF value, and just removing the features with infinite VIF, didn't help much with the model.
+This might be a sign that a logistic regression isn't a good fit for my data set.
+I want to discuss theese findings with Pasquale if possible.
+Before I should continue the analysis of the logistic regression, now that I have a model that looks decent.